dougyb83/MTDb-Movie-Television-Database/README.md

 ## UX

-The Homepage's main function will be to attract new users to register an account and for existing users to log in.
-So sign-up and log in options will be in clear eyesight as soon as the page is opened.
-Some extra functionality will be the ability to search for a movie or show log-inhe nav bar without first logging in or signing up.
-Once a search result is found an option will be presented to log-in a watchlist or seen list.
-If either of these buttons are clicked the user will be promted to log in or sign up.
+The Homepage's main function will be to attract new users to register an account and for existing users to log-in.
+So sign-up and log-in options will be in clear eyesight as soon as the page is opened.
+Some extra functionality will be the ability to search for a movie or show from the nav bar without first logging in or signing up.
+Once a search result is found an option will be presented options to add to a watchlist or seenlist.
+If either of these buttons are clicked the user will be prompted to log-in or sign-up.

 Once the user is logged in they will be presented with a library of all the movies and shows saved to their lists.
 From here they can select the individual lists available to them or select an item from the full library, where they are given the ability to move the item between lists, give it a rating, add personal comments or delete the item.

 ### Colour Scheme

-I have chosen a dark theme with purple highlights as I feel this best represented the 'Movie' experience.
-For the majority of the text I have selected a white color as this popped out more and makes the experience better for the user.
+I have chosen a dark theme with purple highlights as I feel this best represents the 'Movie' experience.
+For the majority of the text, I have selected a white colour as this popped out more and made the experience better for the user.

 - `#F5F5F5` used for primary text.
 - `#F79426` used for primary highlights and buttons.